Baffled Shell & Tube Heat Exchanger CFD Simulation: A Fluent Tutorial

 Performance Improvement of Shell & Tube Heat Exchanger with Baffle CFD Simulation

-Figure 1: The 3D geometry model of the Shell & Tube Heat Exchanger with Baffle and newly proposed end caps.
+Figure 1: The 3D geometry of the Shell & Tube Heat Exchanger with baffles and end caps.

 Performance Improvement of Shell & Tube Heat Exchanger with Baffle CFD Simulation, ANSYS Fluent Training